Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family II: Meta-Heuristic Methods

-While evolutionary algorithms dominate offline optimisation literature, their prolonged execution time renders them fundamentally unsuited for dynamic network conditions.
-In scenarios involving Day-to-Day Traffic Management or the Management of Disruption, where power demand nears available capacity and requires immediate, dynamic modulation, their use is operationally inviable.
-Therefore, while GA provides a robust theoretical benchmark for offline planning, an entirely different, predictive control architecture is required to actively balance the supply and demand of electrical traction power in real-time.
+However, the operational scope of these GA frameworks must be accurately characterised.
+Despite the architectural efficiencies of switching points and tighter hyper-parameter limits, evaluating populations of robust, topography-aware trajectories across a mixed-mode fleet carries a substantial computational burden.
+The literature consistently positions GA-based frameworks as suitable for offline planning rather than real-time response: in scenarios involving day-to-day traffic management or disruption management, where power demand nears available capacity and requires immediate dynamic modulation, evolutionary algorithms' execution time renders them operationally inviable.
+GA therefore provides a strong theoretical benchmark for offline planning, but a different control architecture is required to actively balance the supply and demand of electrical traction power in real-time.